 DBHANDLE Name of the database which is specified in this "CFILE" card.

+DBHANDLE is called "FILE" in JSON input.

 The format of a data file is identified in EIRENE by its name.
 Possible database names currently recognized are:

-AMJUEL, HYDHEL, METHAN, H2VIBR, HYDRTC, ADAS, SPECTR, PHOTON, PO-LARI, with volumetric collision databases in the first block, and surface interaction databases in the second.
+AMJUEL, HYDHEL, METHAN, H2VIBR, HYDRTC, ADAS, SPECTR, PHOTON, PO-LARI.